On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system: Introduction and Main Result

 \subsection{Plan of the paper}

-In the next section - Section \ref{Lax}, we shall present, following \cite{BCR}, the isomonodromy Lax pair for the Calogero-Painlev\'e system (\ref{cc6}).
+In the next Section \ref{Lax}, we shall present, following \cite{BCR}, the isomonodromy Lax pair for the Calogero-Painlev\'e system \eqref{cc6}.
 Then, in the beginning of Section \ref{RH}, following again \cite{BCR}, we will transform the Lax formalism for the Calogero-Painlev\'e system to its Riemann-Hilbert formalism.
-The main body of the paper consists of Subsections \ref{RH1} and \ref{RH2} where we perform the asymptotic analysis of the Bertola-Cafasso-Rubtsov Riemann-Hilbert problem as $t \to +\infty$ and $t \to -\infty$, respectively.
-The specific structure of the jump matrices announced in Theorem \ref{ccCon2} will be fixed in a process of application of the Deift - Zhou nonlinear steepest descent method which will eventually lead us to the proof of the Theorem.
-It should be noticed that the nonlinear steepest descent analysis in the case under consideration is rather tricky because of the high matrix size of the Riemann-Hilbert problem.
+The main body of the paper consists of Subsections \ref{RH1} and \ref{RH2} where we perform an asymptotic analysis of the Bertola-Cafasso-Rubtsov Riemann-Hilbert problem as $t \to \infty$ and $t \to -\infty$, respectively.
+The specific structure of the jump matrices announced in Theorem \ref{ccCon2} will be fixed in a process of application of the Deift-Zhou nonlinear steepest descent method which will eventually lead us to the proof of the Theorem.
 In fact, and we will say more about that later on, the Riemann-Hilbert we are dealing with is a non-abelian version of the Flaschka-Newell Lax pair for the second Painlev\'e equation.
+The explicit formulas for parametrices are given in the Appendices \ref{parab}-\ref{confluent}.
+We provide comparison with $\beta=2$ case in Appendix \ref{app:beta_two}.